MNLR/BNWeatherGen/README.md

 # BNWeatherGen
 ## Weather Generators with Bayesian Networks.

-Implements Bayesian networks as discrete multivariate weather generators in [R](https://www.r-project.org).
+Implements Bayesian networks as discrete and Gaussian multivariate weather generators in [R](https://www.r-project.org).
 A small tutorial with several examples is provided in the [companion notebook](https://github.com/MNLR/BNWeatherGen/blob/master/2019_BNWeatherGen_WRR.ipynb).

 This is a novel methodology in the multisite stochastic weather generation game, which we proposed and thoroughly analyzed in the article [*Multisite Weather Generators using Bayesian Networks: An illustrative case study for precipitation occurrence*](https://doi.org/10.1029/2019WR026416), published in **Water Resources Research**.
 It also has some experimental functionality not restricted to weather generators, like predictive networks for downscaling purposes.